Catch Some Sleep, Lose Some lbs

 Sleep does not cause weight loss, but a lack of sleep will cause weight gain.
 The average person needs about 7-8 hours of quality sleep per night.
-So, if you are already getting 7-8 hours of quality sleep, an additional 1 hour will not cause weight loss.
-But, if you only get 5 hours of sleep, getting 7.5 hours may contribute to weight loss.
+So, if you are already getting 7-8 hours of a night, an additional 1 hour will not cause weight loss.
+But, if you only get 5 hours, getting 7.5 hours may contribute to weight loss.

-If you are suffering from lack of sleep, speak with your physician to assess your quality vs. quantity of sleep.
+If you are suffering from lack of sleep, speak with your physician to assess your quality vs. quantity.
 A thorough history and physical should be conducted to evaluate the underlying cause of poor sleep hygiene.

 Small things people can do on their own to improve sleep hygiene is decrease caffeine intake, exercise regularly (not too close to bed time), steer clear of high volume and/or reflux producing foods right before bed and limiting fluid intake close to bedtime.

 If you have more questions, speak with a Primary Care Provider.